FAQ About FindAResident

 How long will my FAR subscription be good?

-The FAR season runs from September 1 - August 30 each year.
+The FAR season runs from September 1 to August 30 each year.
 Subscriptions are valid only from date of purchase until August 30, regardless of purchase date.

-I am a previous user of FAR.
+I am a previous FAR user.
 Do I need to register again?

 What do I do if I don't remember my user name and password?

-How do I upload my documents such as LORs and transcripts into FAR?
+How do I upload my documents such as LORs and transcripts into the FAR database?

-Although FAR works with ERAS and NRMP, there are some important differences:
+Although the FAR search tool works with the ERAS system and NRMP®, there are some important differences:

-• Offers year-round access to unfilled positions that fall outside the scope of ERAS and NRMP
+• Offers year-round access to unfilled positions that fall outside the scope of the ERAS system and NRMP.

-What is the difference between FAR and FREIDA Online, The AMA Residency & Fellowship Database ?
+What is the difference between the FAR search tool and FREIDA Online, The AMA Residency & Fellowship Database ?

 FREIDA Online, The AMA Residency & Fellowship Database provides information on graduate medical education programs accredited by the ACGME and some combined specialty programs.
 The (AMA) also has a site where residency and fellowship program directors may post open positions.

-Can I use FAR and participate in the NRMP Main Residency Match® or Specialty Matching Service®?
+Can I use the FAR program and participate in the NRMP Main Residency Match® or Specialties Matching Service®?

 Residency and fellowship programs are encouraged to use NRMP matching services to support their application process.
-If you are unsuccessful with the NRMP Match, FAR can be a good resource to identify potential candidates.
+If you are unsuccessful with the NRMP Match, the FAR search tool can be a good resource to identify potential candidates.

-Programs may not advertise positions in FAR during the ERAS season that should first be posted in ERAS and the NRMP until after the release of Match results.
+Programs may not advertise positions in the FAR search tool during the ERAS season that should first be posted in the ERAS system and the NRMP until after the release of Match results.

 New section